skellis46/finger-pointing-moon/project-partners, impact and engagement and project-team.md

     6. data analysis: e.g. GLOs (see below) -- a type of coding framework
     7. reporting

-## my public engagement programme

-To carry out and disseminate research that can inform and enrich partner programme, place and practices.
-To support partner (and stakeholders) to become more connected to research, with deeper awareness of the limits of human physical and cognitive understanding.

-### unforgettable: connects our memory of dancing with our knowledge of dancing
+## unforgettable: connects our memory of dancing with our knowledge of dancing

+- aim: inspire, gather stories of inspiration/experience, build community
+- current: language is limited/piecemeal; language of experiences of an ephemeral/bodily thing
+- "I remember ..."
+- create website for collective evaluation messages
+- targeted interviews
+- dialogues with contributors (a gift?)
+- dialogues, conversations, collaborations, their experience
+- remote community of contributors -- building community

 - _Current situation - A description of the situation you are trying to change_: a form without memory (archives are of the things/events, very rarely if at all about experiences of the things inside and out).
 - _aims:_ To create a shared recollection/memory of experiences of dancing that inspires and creates interest in the form.
-To develop understanding of ...; to establish a way of collaborating between researchers, partners, stakeholders (artists) and wider public; something about learning?

->Learning is a process of active engagement with experience.
-It is what people do when they want to make sense of the world.
-It may involve the development or deepening of skills, knowledge, understanding, awareness, values, ideas and feelings, or an increase in the capacity to reflect.
-Effective learning leads to change, development and the desire to learn more.
+To develop awareness of how memories inform understanding; to establish a way of collaborating between researchers, partners, stakeholders (artists) and wider public; to create opportunities for learning (active engagement with experience) for the people involve: deepening of skills, knowledge, understanding, awareness, values, idea and feeling, increase capacity to reflect.

 - _inputs (what I will contribute):_
 - _activities (what am going to do to achieve aims):_
-    + what if I brought in Jason Maling to work with group of artists at Dancehouse? -- Should the artists be paid for participating?

 - _outputs (what I create):_
 - _outcomes (what happens as a result):_
 - _impacts (long-term effects):_